Your Maternity Fashion Journey

 - Prepare ahead of time for the situations that might arise.
 For example, are there special occasions to prepare for ahead of time?
 A wedding, an anniversary, a birthday party?

 - Comfort is key.
 Athleisure is on-trend, but you also may want to dress up.
 Do you have something to wear for your sip and see?
+The best clothes to wear after having a baby are the clothes you feel most comfortable in.

 - Be kind to yourself.
 You do you!
 Make sure you have cozy pants to lounge around in, especially as temperatures begin to drop.
 Grab yourself a pair of structured sweats that you can throw a top over and look put together for any impromptu everyday occasions or guests.